 This idea is similar to the last one but on a much smaller scale and with a distinct function.
 Storing shoes in crates works well when you have a wide hallway or even a walk-in closet.
 Keep tall boots in the vertical crates and flats in the horizontal crates.Continue to 17 of 19 below.

 Style a Buffet With a Vintage Style Crate

 This idea isn't so much a DIY as it is style inspiration.
 There are so many different ways to style a single crate.
 This example shows you how to perfectly place a crate on a dining room buffet.
 Play around with different heights inside the crate, but be sure whatever you put inside is substantial enough to stand out.Continue to 18 of 19 below.

 Book Storage Using Half Crates

 This DIY is perfect for a child's room.
-They sell a lot of book shelves that adhere to the wall, but we prefer these made from half-crates.
-Hang them low so your little one can pick out their favorite book when it's story time.Continue to 24 of 25 below.
+They sell a lot of bookshelves that adhere to the wall but try these made from half-crates.
+Hang them low so your little one can pick out his or her favorite book when it's storytime.Continue to 19 of 19 below.